Statues and monuments in Tower Hamlets

 Old Flo by Henry Moore

 Depicting a female figure in a seated position, a homage to the bundled figures who took shelter during the London Blitz, Old Flo is considered a symbol of the East End.
-It was created by Henry Moore who donated it to the Stifford Estate, Stepney, in 1962, where it remained until the demolition of the estate and in 1997.
+It was created by Henry Moore who donated it to the Stifford Estate, Stepney, in 1962, where it remained until the demolition of the estate in 1997.

 It was then loaned by Tower Hamlets to the Yorkshire Sculpture Park until October 2017.
 In 2012, Tower Hamlets decided to sell the sculpture, leading to a public campaign to prevent the sale.